-Visitor parking is available in the Argyros Lot, the Cypress Lot, Knott Studios Lot the Palm Lot and the West Palm Industrial Lot.
-Monday - Friday after 4:00 p.m. and on weekends, visitors may park in the Barrera and Lastinger Structures.
+Visitor parking is available in the Argyros Lot, Knott Studios Lot, Palm Lot, the West Campus Structure and the West Palm Industrial Lot.
+Monday - Thursday after 4:00 p.m. and all day Friday - Sunday, visitors may park in the Barrera and Lastinger Structures.
 The location of the parking machines will be as follows: